Greed Works -- Online Algorithms For Unrelated Machine Stochastic Scheduling: Introduction.

-The combinatorial algorithm rests on the straightforward idea to greedily assign jobs to the machines where the expected increase of the objective is minimal.
-The same idea that was used also before, e.g.\ in \cite{AA2003,ms2004,muv2006}, but never it was analyzed for unrelated machine settings.
-Note that the $\Omega(\Delta)$ lower bound for fixed assignment policies in \cite{SSU2016} yields that these results are asymptotically tight in $\Delta$ among policies that must irrevocably assign jobs to machines at the time of their release.
-As mentioned already above, the analysis proposed in this paper uses dual fitting techniques.
+We now briefly discuss the proposed algorithms in relation to prior work.
+The algorithms rest on the following ingredients to solve the machine assignment and the scheduling problem.
+Generally speaking, at any point in time a job with highest ratio $w_j/\E[\p_{ij}]$ is scheduled from the set of jobs that are assigned to and available on machine~$i$.
+This is the well known WSEPT rule.
+For the case with release dates, however, jobs possibly have to wait for ``artificial'' release times before they are declared available for processing.
+The necessity of such forced idle time is well known whenever jobs are released over time, even for single machine problems \cite{ms2004}.
+Next to this standard manipulation of release times, we work with a ``nominal'' schedule that is based on expected processing times, and never allow jobs to be started before their nominal starting times.
+The assignment of jobs to machines is solved by greedily assigning jobs to the machines where (a proxy for) the expected increase of the objective is minimal.
+Comparable greedy-type algorithms have been used also before, e.g.\ in \cite{AA2003,ms2004,muv2006}, however not for an unrelated machine setting.
+Note that the $\Omega(\Delta)$ lower bound for fixed assignment policies in \cite{SSU2016} yields that our results are asymptotically tight in $\Delta$ among policies that must irrevocably assign jobs to machines at the time of their release.
+As mentioned above, the analysis proposed in this paper uses dual fitting techniques.
 The technique has been used e.g.\ in \cite{AnandGK12} for deterministic and preemptive scheduling problems.
-This paper therefore establishes the new insight that dual fitting can be used for bounding the performance of algorithms even for non-preemptive and stochastic settings.

-\section{Notation \& Preliminaries}
+\section{Notation \& Preliminaries.}

+The input to the problem consists of a set of unrelated parallel machines~$M$ of cardinality~$m$.
+The set of jobs $J$, of cardinality $n$, is unknown and only disclosed gradually over time.
+Each job needs to be executed on exactly one (and any one) of the machines in~$M$, and each machine can process at most one job at a time.
+The jobs are nonpreemptive.
+This means that a job, once started, must not be interrupted until its completion.